Maddie Leech: Biography

 Leech rode for Huddersfield Star Wheelers before joining CAMS-Basso, she was part of winning teams in the European Junior Championship team pursuit and World Junior Championship road race.
 She won the silver medal in the Madison and a bronze medal in the Omnium at the 2022 British National Track Championships.

 In 2022, she was selected for the 2022 Commonwealth Games in Birmingham.
 She competed in four events, winning a bronze medal in the women's team pursuit.
 She also rode in the points race, the women's individual pursuit event, finishing in 12th place and the women's road race.

-Leech won her first national title at the 2023 British Cycling National Track Championships, after she won the Team Pursuit.
+In June 2023, she became British U23 time trial champion.
+She then competed on the track at the U23 European Track Championships in Portugal, winning the U23 Team Pursuit alongside Sophie Lewis, Grace Lister and Kate Richardson.
+She also won in the U23 wonen’s Madison with Sophie Lewis.
+Leech won her first senior national title at the 2023 British Cycling National Track Championships, after she won the Team Pursuit riding for Team Inspired.
+The following year, at the 2024 British Cycling National Track Championships, she repeated the achievement, winning a second team pursuit national title for Team Inspired.

+She competed for Great Britain at the 2025 UEC European Track Championships in Belgium, where she won a silver medal in the women's omnium.
+She also finished in sixth place in the women’s Madison alongside Neah Evans, and won a bronze medal at the championships in the women's team pursuit.

+Leech was part of the British team pursuit line-up that won bronze at the 2025 UCI Track Cycling World Championships.
+She then became a world champion in the madison, competing alongside teammate Katie Archibald.

+Personal life

+She is from Huddersfield in West Yorkshire.